FireLord/JobSeeker/README.md

 ## Libraries Used
 - Compose: For building the UI
-- Ktor: For making network requests and fetching weather data from the API.
+- Ktor: For making network requests and fetching data from the API.
 - Koin: For dependency injection
-- Room db: For storing the fetched weather data from openWeatherApi
+- Room db: For storing the bookmarked job data.
 - Voyager: For navigation
 - Coil: For image loading